akka/akka-management/docs/src/main/paradox/akka-management.md

     AkkaManagement.get(actorSystem2).start();
     ```

-It is also possible to modify the root path of the API (no root path by default).
-Provide your desired path when starting:
+It is also possible to modify the base path of the API, by setting the appropriate value in application conf:

-Scala
+application.conf
 :   ```
-    ClusterHttpManagement(cluster, "myClusterName").start()
+    akka.management.http.base-path = "myClusterName"
+    // resulting
     ```

-Java
-:   ```
-    ClusterHttpManagement.create(cluster, "myClusterName").start();
-    ```

-In this example, with this configuration, then the cluster management apis will be exposed at `/myClusterName/members`, `/myClusterName/shards/{name}`, etc.
+In this example, with this configuration, then the akka management routes will will be exposed at under the `/myClusterName/...`, base path.
+For example, when using Akka Cluster Management routes the members information would then be available under `/myClusterName/shards/{name}` etc.

-## Security
+## Configuring Security

 @@@ note

-This module does not provide security by default.
+HTTPS is not enabled by default as additional configuration from the developer is required This module does not provide security by default.
 It's the developer's choice to add security to this API.

 @@@